-‘Bohemian Rhapsody’ May Get a Sequel
+‘Bohemian Rhapsody’ May Get A Sequel

 — Page Six (@PageSix) March 11, 2019

 Bohemian Rhapsody grew out of an unusually troubled production, per a timeline published by Mic.
-The movie was in the works for years, with Sacha Baron Cohen at one point attached to play Mercury, and when ultimately made Singer was frequently absent from the set, clashed with Malek, and was later fired.
-Singer’s name was not mentioned in any of the promotions for the film, or from the stage at any awards show.
+The movie was in the works for years, with Sacha Baron Cohen at one point attached to play Mercury.
+Yet during production, Singer was frequently absent from the set, clashed with Malek, and was later fired.
+Singer’s name was not mentioned in any of the promotions for the film or from the stage at any award shows.

 The film was met with largely negative reviews, with critics assailing what they called subpar filmmaking and storytelling, as well as an overreliance on musical biopic cliches and a screenplay that appeared to clearly serve the interests of surviving Queen members Brian May and Roger Taylor.

-However, Bohemian Rhapsody was a major hit, and it won four Oscars, for Malek, as well as best editing, sound, and sound mixing.
+However, Bohemian Rhapsody was a major hit, and it won four Oscars – one for Malek as well as best editing, sound, and sound mixing.
 And Lambert, May, and Taylor opened the Oscars last month with a musical performance of “We Will Rock You” and “We Are The Champions.”